Unity-Technologies/furioos-sdk-js/README.md

 # Furioos SDK
+:warning: if you are using the first version of the SDK, please refer to this documentation: [Furioos SDK V1](/READMEV1.md)<br/>
 ## Requirements
 - A Furioos Account on www.furioos.com.
 - Then choose the application you want to use with the SDK and create a SDK link.